 Safety Toe Feature

-The type of safety toe is one of the most important aspects of work boots for men.
-This is where you need to make a choice between additional protection or less weight.
-There are three main types of safety toes, and Durango manufactures all three.
+The type of safety toe is one of the most important aspects of men’s work boots.
+This is where you need to choose between additional protection or less weight.
+There are three main types of safety toes, and Durango men's boots come in all three.

-Steel toe – the steel toe is an old-school classic for western work boots.
-It offers the highest degree of safety, but can add weight to your work boots.
+Steel toe – the steel toe is an old-school classic for cowboy boots.
+It offers the highest degree of safety but can add weight to your western footwear.
 If you plan to be on your feet for long hours, a steel toe may not be the choice for you – you could easily start to feel the added weight.